AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/ACP_salesforce_connector_tutorial.md

 The field `"requestStartDate"` dictates how far in the past (relative to now) the back-fill will go.
 The `"requestStartDate"` field is always a date in the past.
 If you want a back-fill of 30 days, then you have to calculate `now() - 30 days` and enter a valid date and time value for this field.

 The `"connectors-saveStrategy"` field refers to how the data will be ingested.
-In this example, the Append data instead of Delta or Overwrite was used.
+In this example, the Append option was used instead of the Delta or Overwrite options.

-For Append and Delta save strategies, since they are sorted by time, you will also need to decide the value to use in the time-based column if time-based queries take place (such as System Modstamp, Created Date, and Last Modified Date).
+Append and Delta options are sorted by time, requiring you to select a time-based property to order the data, such as `System Modstamp`, `Created Date`, or `Last Modified Date`.

-Adding a `"delta": {}` in the `"meta"` field indicates the method selected to be in the time-based column.
+Adding a `"delta": {}` in the `"meta"` field indicates the method selected is to be in the time-based column.
 In the example, the tag into the `"SystemModstamp"` object for the `"JSON_PAYLOAD"` was passed back to the request.

 ```JSON
 {